VasuML07/text-to-image/README.md

 ⚠️ Notes

-Maximum input length is limited to 400 characters
+Maximum input length is limited to 1500 characters

+Each rendered line contains a maximum of 100 characters

-Generated files are excluded via .gitignore
+Generated files are excluded using .gitignore

-This project focuses on text visualization, not AI-generated imagery
+This project focuses on text visualization, not AI image generation

 📌 Future Enhancements

-Text wrapping for long inputs

-Custom fonts and themes

-Background customization
+Dynamic font size scaling

+Custom font selection

+Background color and theme options

 Batch image generation